lgngrvs/logangraves.com/posts/open-problems.md

 <p style="text-align:center"><i>Don't you want to see what you're capable of?</i></p>

 <br>
+(this hasn't been updated since March 2024.
+Come back later and I'll have a better list.)

 1. **How do I most effectively make use of the resources that surround me?**
     - The Bay Area